ErikKalkoken/stellaris-tool/README.md

 # Stellaris Tool

-## Parser

-This is general parser for Paradox save files.
-It is mostly tested with Stellaris, but should work with save files from other Paradox games too.
+This is a converter for Stellaris save files.
+It converts them into JSON, so that they can be processed with other tools.

-Note that the parser returns a map of slices.
-This is because the Paradox format allows multiple values for the same key.